sagemath/trac_to_gh/Issue 8339.md

 # Issue 8339: Message of the day for notebook server

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8339

 Original creator: cremona